moon-watcher/teenage-queen-md/README.md

 # Teenage Queen For Megadrive

-this is my megadrive port of the Atari ST game  made by ERE.
+This is my megadrive port of the Atari ST game  made by ERE.

 Reverse engineering was done by Foxy.